maidsafe/rfcs/proposed/0000-balance_network_resources.md

 reduced per `Put`.
 This `Delete` call will pass through `ClientManagers` who can immediately add the balance and if an `Error` for this `Delete` is returned then reduce the balance and remove the account.

 It is assumed clients will pay at least one safecoin to create an account.
+This payment will be converted immediately to Mb of storage space and the client can query this figure at any time.

 # Drawbacks